webcompere/ALMRestClient/README.md

 The ALMItem for itemWithChangesIn has a dictionary in it, into which you can make your changes.
 You can either modify the one you got from GetDefects, or create a new one and just set the changes in it.

 ALMItem has a few getters/setters for common fields.
 There are other fields.

+To setup the test project, you will need to set a breakpoint within the test and run the following within the immediate window to set the user settings: new ALMClientTests.ALMClientTestConfigure().SetUpSettings("<username>","<password>","<https://HPALM Address:Port/>")